Microsoft Timeline

 Windows NT 10.0

-64-bit Windows 10.
+64-bit Windows 10, a major release.
 32-bit edition also.

 Windows Store now includes an app that streams all Aussie Free-to-Air TV channels